 - Each resident will select mentors who will be responsible for completion of the resident's quarterly evaluations.
 The evaluations will be completed electronically in PharmAcademic.
-The evaluations and frequency are listed below - Residents' Resident Development Plan to be completed within first month of residency and quarterly there after (4/year) (program director) - Quarterly evaluation completed quarterly (3/year) (annual mentor) - Quarterly parenteral nutrition evaluation completed quarterly (3/year) (annual mentor) - Quarterly staffing evaluation completed quarterly (3/year) (staffing mentor) - Quarterly research evaluation completed quarterly (3/year) (research mentor principal investigator) - The residency program director will meet with each resident and mentor on a quarterly basis and keep a running log of the resident's performance and evaluations.
-The frequency of this meeting can be changed as needed, but will occur at least quarterly.
+The evaluations and frequency are listed below - Residents' Resident Development Plan to be completed within first month of residency and quarterly there after (4/year) (program director) - Quarterly evaluation completed quarterly (4/year) (annual mentor) - Quarterly professional presentations evaluation completed quarterly (4/year) (annual mentor) - Quarterly staffing evaluation completed quarterly (4/year) (annual mentor) - Quarterly research evaluation completed quarterly (4/year) (research mentor principal investigator) - The residency program director will meet with each resident and mentor on a quarterly basis and keep a running log of the resident's performance and evaluations.
+The frequency of this meeting can be changed as needed but will occur at least quarterly.

-Quarterly Self Evaluations
+Ouarterly Self Evaluations